 The Schuylkill Expressway EB, starting at the Northeast Corridor rail trunk.
+Did you spot the bird in the Girard Ave./US 13 overpass?
 Tucked alongside the namesake river, the Expwy. barely has enough room for four to six lanes as it snakes underneath a stone railroad overpass and toward the Philadelphia skyline.
 The shoulders aren't wide enough to meet standards, so reflectors end up on top of the barrier for extra visibility.
-In the third photo you see that typically, Philly-area distances are measured in tenths of a mile due to the close spacing of exits and limited number of places to put overhead signs.
+In the penultimate photo you see that typically, Philly-area distances are measured in tenths of a mile due to the close spacing of exits and limited number of places to put overhead signs.
 I still think it would confuse people.
 (P.S., slide the EASTs over.)

 The eastbound button copy to be found in the city, some of which is under the 30th Street Station.